awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 ### Take home message
 > Self-supervised learning can be used to learn without target data.
 >
-> The noise data and the result of J-invariant function f(x) are independent of each other.
+> The noise data and the result of $J$-invariant function f(x) are independent of each other.
 >
-> With self-supervised learning, it can denoise only with the noise data and the result of J-invariant function, without clean data.
+> With self-supervised learning, it can denoise only with the noise data and the result of $J$-invariant function, without clean data.

 ## Author / Reviewer information
 ### Author